xiaohai0520/Algorithm/huahua/readme.md

 DFS check each possible of the substring whether it is a palindrom, if not s , join it into the res.
 #### 241. Different Ways to Add Parentheses
 Divide and conquer. split the st to left and right, get two array of nums, add each op into the res.
+#### 842. Split Array into Fibonacci Sequence
+DFS and backtracking. dfs from the start to the end ,if index == len(s) return true. fit the condition add number into array, else ,pop() and return false.

+## 2.DP
+### List1
+#### 70. Climbing Stairs
+dp. pre one and two to add together.
+#### 746. Min Cost Climbing Stairs
+dp same as 70 need to add the cost.
+### List2
+#### 303. Range Sum Query - Immutable
+DP. use the dp array record all the sum from 0 to i.
+### List3
+#### 53. Maximum Subarray
+Dp easy to solve, divide and conquer, split from middle, and get the left continous and right contious largest, compare with maxleft and right max.